rlisbona/Unit11Chulwalar/ChulwalarCode.md

 ## Conclusion

-Based on the review of the data, and the type of data being explored: Error, Trend, Seasonal algorithm "ETS AAA" is the preferred method over autoregressive integrated moving average "ARIMA".
+* Based on the review of the data, and the type of data being explored: Error, Trend, Seasonal algorithm "ETS AAA" is the preferred method over autoregressive integrated moving average "ARIMA".
 ARIMA is based on assumptions that residuals are uncorrelated and normally distributed.
 If this doesn't occur, then forecast intervals are incorrect.
 "ETS AAA" doesn't face the same limitations of looking at correlations in data, linearity and stationarity.
 Also ETS provides an automatic way of selecting the best method.
 ETS MASE of .55 provides a better value of greater than 0 but less than one.

-How we defined best fit is, the model that proves the best prediction of error, robust to outliers, good indicator of central tendency and provides the best measure of goodness is the best fit.
+* When reviewing the model to define the best fit is, the model that proves the best prediction of error, robust to outliers, good indicator of central tendency and provides the best measure of goodness is the best fit.

-When reviewing the different forecast model that was determined, and based on review of the different models, Holt's-Winters multiplicative method was chosen among the others.
-Mean absolute scaled error was  ".52" and the mean error was "17434.11".
-The seasonal component is expressed in relative terms (percentages) and the series is seasonally adjusted by dividing through by the seasonal component."
-Also when seasonal variations are changing proportional to the level of series multiplicative method is preferred.
+* When reviewing the different forecast model that was determined, and based on review of the different models, Holt's-Winters multiplicative method was chosen among the others.
+Mean absolute scaled error was  ".52", the mean error was "17434.11", and the root mean square error provided the best indicator for accurate forecasting.
+Taking into account seasonal fluctuations in the data was important during this case study.
+Lastly, when comparing "total-as-is" plan to the "total-plan" using linear regression model and time series models provided a better understanging of regression correlation and accuracy.
 The best fit for forecast is the model that provides the best time series review for your given data and the predication of bias and error in the data.

-All of the models are equally good when considering the specific data.
+* All of the models are equally good when considering the specific data.
 Based on observation and analysis of the data, any model that provides trend analyses, seasonal interpretation (additive/multiplicative) and greater interpretation of potential error is the one chosen.
-The model that produces the more accurate forecast with a low U1 statistic  between 0 and 1 indicate greater forecasting accuracy while taking into account potential forecasting bias that is captured by Mean Error "ME"
+The model that produces an accurate forecast is a model that contains a low U1 statistic.
+Important to consider Mean error values as well as taking into account a full range of values in a statisticl output

 ## Recommendation to Chulwalr Prime Minister:
 When reviewing the different plots between efak, Wuge, and Etel.
 The primary export recommended would be Efak.
 It shows a strong linear progression from 2008 and is resistant to large swings in seasonal, export, and social holidays.